sanyam01/Mneme-RAG/README.md

 - **Inference:** Ollama or vLLM (Qwen 2.5 7B model).
 - **DevOps:** Docker, GitHub Actions, Maven.

-Here is the full source text for a professional, senior-level README.md for your project.
-You can copy and paste this directly into your file.

-Markdown

-# Mneme-RAG: Multi-Tenant Retrieval-Augmented Generation

-**Mneme-RAG** is a production-grade RAG platform designed for strict data isolation, conversational continuity, and high-performance local inference.
-It leverages **Java 21 (Spring Boot)** and **React** to provide a secure, scalable, and real-time document-chat experience.

----

 ## 🏗 System Architecture

 The project implements a decoupled, three-tier architecture to ensure clear separation of concerns and robust data boundaries.